Basics

 After helping hundreds of sellers through this process, these are the rejection reasons we see most often:

-• Name Mismatch Between ID and Trade Licence: Name mismatches between identification documents and business registration details are a frequent cause of verification issues.
-The person completing the registration should be authorised to act on behalf of the business.
+• Name Mismatch Between ID and Trade License: Name mismatches between identification documents and business registration details are a frequent cause of verification issues.
+The person completing the registration should be authorized to act on behalf of the business.
 In some cases Amazon may require documentation such as a power of attorney for legal representatives or account managers.
-The safest approach is to have the licence holder register directly.
+The safest approach is to have the license holder register directly.

-• Expired Documents: Your trade licence or ID has expired.
-Make sure your trade licence and identification documents are valid and up to date before you apply.
+• Expired Documents: Your trade license or ID has expired.
+Make sure your trade license and identification documents are valid and up to date before you apply.

 • Poor Document Quality: Blurry scans, cropped edges, or photos taken at an angle can cause verification issues.
 Use a flatbed scanner or a scanning app that corrects perspective, and make sure all document details and edges are clearly visible.

-• Incomplete Information: Leaving fields blank, entering an incorrect business registration number, or using abbreviations that don't match your licence.
-Copy your details directly from your trade licence rather than typing from memory.
+• Incomplete Information: Leaving fields blank, entering an incorrect business registration number, or using abbreviations that don't match your license.
+Copy your details directly from your trade license rather than typing from memory.

 • Previously Suspended Account: If you've had an Amazon account suspended or deactivated, opening a new account without resolving the original issue can create additional complications.

-If you're in this situation, resolve the original account issue before trying to open or operate another selling account.
+If this applies to you, resolve the original account issue before trying to open or operate another seller account.
 These are common issues we see after failed applications.
-If you'd rather avoid potential delays or verification issues, we can help handle the full setup process.
+If you want to avoid delays or verification issues, we can handle the full setup process for you.

 Mistakes That Slow Down Your Approval